CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/CI/01-Introduction.md

 ## Where you will work

-Today you will log into training.osgconnect.net for all of your exercises:
+Today you will log into training.osgconnect.net for all of your exercises.

 Login on submission node using the directions from yesterdays security session.
 They can be found at: